sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ALTER STAGE docs REFRESH;
 ```

-## Step 2: Setup Unstructured Data Tools
+## Step 2: Open Snowflake Notebook

-We are going to be using a Snowflake Notebook to set up the tools that will be used by the Snowflake Cortex Agents API.
-Open the Notebook as shown below.
+We will use Snowflake Notebook to setup the tools that will be used by Snowflake Cortex Agents.

+Let's get started!

-Select the Notebook that you have already available in your Snowflake account:
+Select the Notebook that is already available in your Snowflake account.

 ![image](img/1_create_notebook.png)

-Give the notebook a name and select other options as shown below.
+Give it a name and select other options as shown below.

 ![image](img/2_run_on_wh.png)

 Let's run through the cells in the Notebook.
 Here are some details to keep in mind.

 Thanks to the GIT integration done in the previous step, the PDFs and image files we are going to be using have already been copied into your Snowflake account.
-We are using two sets of documents, for bikes and for skis, as well as images for both.
+We are using two sets of documents, for bikes and skis, as well as images for both.

+> ### NOTE: Steps 3 and 4 below can be completed in the Snowflake Notebook.

+## Step 3: Setup Unstructured Data Tool

-Now let's check the contents of the directory with our documents Note that this is an internal staging area but it could also be an external S3 location, so there is no need to actually copy the PDFs into Snowflake.
+Let's preview the contents of the directory with our documents.

+Note that this is an internal staging area but it could also be an external S3 location, so there is no need to actually copy the PDFs into Snowflake.

 ```SQL
 SELECT * FROM DIRECTORY('@DOCS');